 Computer Science Programs in Louisiana

-Students pursuing an online computer science degree in Louisiana have many options.
-Dozens of public, private, and technical colleges and universities in the state offer traditional, on-campus programs.
-Southern University’s BS in computer science has four available concentrations, including cybersecurity and mobile.
-Four-year programs require core courses in mathematics and the sciences.
-While earning an on-campus computer science degree, Louisiana students live and study with peers and have opportunities to participate in campus clubs and organizations.
+Students pursuing an online computer science degree in Louisiana can choose from dozens of public, private, and technical colleges and universities in the state that offer traditional on-campus programs.
+Four-year on-campus computer science degree programs require core courses in mathematics and the sciences.
+Southern University's BS in computer science, for example, has four available concentrations, including cybersecurity and mobile.

-For students who work full time or have family commitments, some of the best computer schools in Louisiana are online.
+Students can also choose online options for some of the best computer schools in Louisiana, which is particularly beneficial for students who work full time or have family commitments.
 LouisianaOnline is a resource to help prospective students research online programs in the state.
-Louisiana institutions offer online bachelor’s degrees and certificate programs in computer science.
-Some are hybrid programs, such as the associate of applied science in systems administration at Bossier Parish Community College.
+Also among the options for online bachelor's degrees and certificate programs in computer science are hybrid programs, such as the associate of applied science in systems administration at Bossier Parish Community College.
 Others are available fully online, including the BS in computer information systems at Northwestern State University.
-These flexible programs allow students to complete coursework at their convenience and provide online resources such as tutoring and technical assistance.
+These programs give students flexibility to complete coursework and use online resources such as tutoring and technical assistance.

 Before enrolling, ensure your selected institution is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 A degree from a regionally accredited institution improves job opportunities and meets admissions requirements for graduate schools.
-In addition, computer science programs are often accredited by ABET, which reviews technology, science, and engineering programs.
+In addition, computer science programs are often accredited by the Accreditation Board for Engineering and Technology (ABET), which reviews technology, science, and engineering programs.